 With reference to the identified themes from the present study, it is argued that police officers who are responsible for gathering HUMINT may benefit from further professional development based on investigative interviewing research and practices, although the efficacy of transferring investigative interviewing training across to intelligence practices is limited.

 Phase 2: The Use of Pre-Encoding Instructions

 A CHIS may be tasked to retrieve intelligence hours, if not days before an event takes place.
 This creates an opportunity to provide the CHIS with a technique that they can use prior to witnessing the event, which may later enhance their recall.

-Therefore, phase two investigated whether the use of a pre-encoding instruction (e.g., conversation, layout of room, people present etc.) given prior to attending a to-be-remembered event, increases reliable recall.
+Therefore, Phase 2 investigated whether the use of a pre-encoding instruction (e.g. conversation, layout of room, people present, etc.) given prior to attending a to-be-remembered event, increases reliable recall.

-Phase two investigated whether the use of a pre-encoding instruction (e.g., conversation, layout of room, people present etc.) given prior to attending a to-be-remembered event, increases reliable recall.
+Phase 2 investigated whether the use of a pre-encoding instruction (e.g. conversation, layout of room, people present, etc.) given prior to attending a to-be-remembered event, increases reliable recall.

 The goal was to reinforce the contextual dependence of memory, by tasking an individual to focus on the context while encoding the to-be-remembered event.
 This process would be matched at retrieval (through, for example, prompts), with the aim of enhancing memory recall.

-The results indicated that significantly more correct information was reported by participants in group three during a free recall, with no cost to accuracy.
+The results indicated that significantly more correct information was reported by participants in Group 3 during a free recall, with no cost to accuracy.
 The prompts which followed the free recall appeared to decrease the accuracy of additional information recalled, though not significantly so.
 This may have been due to co-operative participants wanting to provide more information, although this was not tested during the research.